 7. Your stove might not work

 Despite taking an array of camping equipment, it was all pretty useless in the wind.
 Couldn’t even get the stove working actually as the flame was blown away and wouldn’t cook what I put on top.
-I’d made some amazing cheese toasties on my camping trip to Norfolk, but the thing just wouldn’t work in the Outer Hebrides wind.
+I’d made some amazing cheese toasties on my camping trip to Norfolk by cooking outdoors, but the thing just wouldn’t work in the Outer Hebrides wind.

 We ended up with a slight warm dry cheese sandwich for breakfast.